simeneilevstjonn/Twilio-Sendsms-CLI/README.md

 # Twilio-Sendsms-CLI
 A command line interface for Twilio's Programmable SMS API.

-A quick and easy way to send SMS from the command line using wilio's Programmable SMS API.
+A quick and easy way to send SMS from the command line using Twilio's Programmable SMS API.

 ## Installation